Difference between the "controller", "link" and "compile" functions when defining a directive

 }

-š” Common Usage:
+});š” Common Usage:

-function is commonly used when you need to manipulate the DOM directly.
+The link function is commonly used when you need to manipulate the DOM directly.
 It allows you to interact with specific elements, apply CSS classes, handle events, or perform any other DOM-related operations.
-Keep in mind that the link
+Keep in mind that the link function provides you with a fine-grained control over the directive's interaction with the DOM.

 š Compile Function Deciphered:

-function.
+Lastly, let's unveil the compile function.
 This function is responsible for template manipulation and pre-processing.
 It is invoked before the directive is linked and can modify the directive's template, add new elements, or apply additional configurations.

 Example: